 Alabama governor invokes God in banning nearly all abortions

 MONTGOMERY, Ala.
-(AP) — Alabama's Republican governor has signed the most stringent abortion legislation in the nation, making performing an abortion a felony in nearly all cases.
+(AP) — Alabama's Republican governor has signed the nation's strictest abortion ban into law, making performing an abortion a felony in nearly all cases, punishable by up to life in prison, and with no exceptions for rape and incest.

-"To the bill's many supporters, this legislation stands as a powerful testament to Alabamians' deeply held belief that every life is precious and that every life is a sacred gift from God," Gov. Kay Ivey said in a statement after signing it into law on Wednesday.
+Gov. Kay Ivey said the law she signed Wednesday is a testament to the belief that "every life is a sacred gift from God."

-The law's sponsors want to give conservatives on the U.S. Supreme Court a chance to gut abortion rights nationwide.

-Democrats and abortion rights advocates criticized the legislation as a slap in the face to women.
+Democrats and abortion rights advocates call it a slap in the face to women.

+The law faces certain legal challenges on a journey to the U.S. Supreme Court, where Republicans hope President Donald Trump's appointees will reverse Roe v.
+Wade and criminalize abortion nationwide.

+Evangelist Pat Robertson is among those who think it's a mistake, calling the Alabama law too "extreme" and not the best vehicle for overturning the precedent set by the Supreme Court in 1973.
+"I think this one will lose," he said on his television show Wednesday, but "God bless them, they are trying to do something."

 "It just completely disregards women and the value of women and their voice.
 We have once again silenced women on a very personal issue," said Sen. Linda Coleman-Madison, a Birmingham Democrat.